DeepRank/deeprank2/README.md

   * if this gives an error or shows a version lower than 4:
     * on ubuntu 22.04 or newer: `sudo apt-get install dssp`.
       * If the package cannot be located, first run `sudo apt-get update`.
-    * on older versions of ubuntu or on mac, or lacking sudo priviliges: install from [here](https://github.com/pdb-redo/dssp), following the instructions listed.
+    * on older versions of ubuntu or on mac or lacking sudo priviliges: install from [here](https://github.com/pdb-redo/dssp), following the instructions listed.
 * Check if gcc is installed: `gcc --version`.
   * if this gives an error, run `sudo apt-get install gcc`.